 Makes a great gift

-I need not tell you that the holidays are on the way, but consider this: Cycling the Pacific Coast would make a great gift for a cycling friend or family member.
+There’s always another holiday or birthday on the way, so consider this: Cycling the Pacific Coast would make a great gift for a cycling friend or family member.
 Suggest this ride as a bucket-list item, and promise to join them!
 The book is available from Amazon.com, direct from the publisher Mountaineers Books, and can be found at the finest bookstores across the land.
 Of course, you can special-order a copy from your favorite bookstore through Indie Bound, and then you can support a small, local business.